 - U.S Department of Agriculture (USDA): 41%

-The short answer is no, though there are factors on your credit report that play into your DTI ratio.
+The short answer is no, your DTI ratio doesn’t impact your credit score.
+However, there are factors on your credit report that play into your DTI ratio.
 Your minimum payments, which are reported to the credit bureaus by your creditors and lenders, are used to help calculate your DTI ratio.
-So the less debt you owe, the lower your DTI ratio is likely to be, which might even lead to a higher score.
+So the less debt you owe, the lower your DTI ratio is likely to be, which may even lead to a higher score.

 - Reduce your credit card balances.
 If you’re close to the limit on any of your credit cards, pay down those balances.
-It’s best to keep your credit utilization low, which means the revolving balance on each of your cards should stay below 30%.
-If your card has a $1,000 credit limit, you shouldn’t carry a balance that exceeds $300.
-Not only does this help improve your credit score, but it can lower your minimum credit card payment, which can also improve your DTI ratio.
+Let’s say your card has a $1,000 credit limit.
+Your credit utilization shouldn’t exceed $300.
+Not only does this help improve your credit score, but it can lower your minimum credit card payment and possibly your DTI ratio.

 - Pay off any debts you can.
-If you have an auto loan, personal loan or other account with a relatively smaller balance, focus on getting rid of that debt before applying for a mortgage.
-That way, there would be at least one less minimum payment to add to your DTI ratio calculation.
+If you have a credit card or loan account with a relatively smaller balance, focus on getting rid of that debt before applying for a mortgage — if you’re able to do so.
+That way, there’s at least one less monthly debt payment to add to your DTI ratio calculation.

 - Increase your income.
-Do you have time in your weekly schedule to earn more money?
 Consider taking on a part-time job or side hustle.
 This can increase your annual earnings and ultimately lower your DTI ratio.

-And don’t be afraid to ask questions.
-If your DTI ratio is too high, don’t give up — ask about other mortgage programs or suggestions for reducing your debt load.
+- Ask questions.
+Don’t be afraid to reach out for help.
+If a mortgage lender tells you that your DTI ratio is too high, don’t give up — ask about other mortgage programs you may qualify for and suggestions for reducing your debt load.